1Hyena/shellfish/README.md

 the simulation is executed.
 In fact, it is the nature of the Monte Carlo method to produce progressively more precise results as the simulation keeps running.

-On the other hand, if the selfish mining pool controls only 45% of the global hashing power, then their block ownership in the final block chain is also 45%, as expected by the security model of Bitcoin.
-According to this simulator, any hashing power less than 45% results in even lesser ownership over the resulting block chain.
-This means that Selfish Mining with the hashing power lesser than 45% is in fact helping the honest miners and is thus counterproductive for the selfish miner.
+On the other hand, if the selfish mining pool controls only 43.5% of the global hashing power then their block ownership in the final block chain is also 43.5%, as expected by the security model of Bitcoin.
+According to this simulator, any hashing power less than 43.5% results in even lesser ownership of the resulting block chain.
+This means that Selfish Mining with the hashing power lesser than 43.5% is in fact helping the honest miners and is thus counterproductive for the selfish miner.

 Since any single entity controlling more than 40% of the global hashing power is